monowai/flockdata.org/README.md

 You only interact with ab-engine.
 A REST api exists for bother services.
 You can use an integration layer to control communication between the two, or configure them to talk via RabbitMQ.

-ab-search can be configured to co-exist with your ElasticSearch cluster and is basically a microservice to support this activity.
+ab-search can be configured to co-exist with your ElasticSearch cluster and is basically a micro-service to support this activity.
 It keeps it's information in neatly organised indexes that allow you to easily apply security to the URLs

 Get the source
 ```